 The key to obtaining top price for your property may lay with the negotiating abilities of your Agent.
 What experience do they have and what do they know about the principles of negotiation?

-Endeavour to gain an understanding of the realistic market price for your property.
+Endeavour to gain an understanding of the realistic market price of your property.
 Do not be tempted to sign with a consultant who quotes a higher price for your property than others.
-Often over pricing can either indicate a lack of experience or deception to win the listing.
+Often overpricing can either indicate a lack of experience or deception to win the listing.

 You are under no obligation whatsoever to disclose the reason for selling your property, there is no reason that your consultant needs to know this either.
 Some unscrupulous consultants may use this information in the negotiating process, and it could work against you, be wary of a consultant who plays on your need to sell.

 It is your right to have regular and open communication.
 Don’t be afraid to ask questions, it is part of your consultant’s job to keep you informed and to explain the processes of the sale.
 From experience, the best vendor/consultant relationships are those where the two parties have a mutual respect and understanding of the other.
 Your consultant must respect your needs and be willing to accommodate your requirements.

 Some companies are cheaper than others.
 Be careful not just to choose on commission charges.
 You will probably find that a perceived saving in fees could cost you a lot of money as this usually reflects the salesperson’s ability to negotiate at the point of sale.
 A well-trained negotiator is worth paying a slightly higher fee for.